Special Educational Needs & Disabilities (SEND)

 HOW HAVE WE MADE THE SCHOOL BUILDINGS AND SITE SAFE AND WELCOMING FOR PUPILS WITH SEND?

 Accessibility to the school site has been made and there are disabled parking spaces in the car park.
-Our school is safe and welcoming to the whole community and more information can be found in our Accessibility Policy.
+Our school is safe and welcoming to the whole community and more information can be found in our Accessibility Plan.

 WHAT HAPPENS IF MY CHILD NEEDS SPECIALIST EQUIPMENT OR OTHER FACILITIES?